catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 4. **Resolve prognosis data assets by function parameter types:** <br/> The Knowledge Agent resolves all data assets by the parameter types of the previously matched prognosis function(s).

-5. **Resolve actual usage data and service provider by component id:** <br/> The Knowledge Agent resolves the sub-component of interest, its supplier and the actual related data by the component's id.
+5. **Resolve actual usage data and service provider by component ID:** <br/> The Knowledge Agent resolves the sub-component of interest, its supplier and the actual related data by the component's ID.

 6. **Fetch data:** <br/> The data (parameter for prognosis functions) are fetched from the data provider's bound data source.
 They are transferred into graph representation by a provisioning agent (data binding agent).